MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 # Enrich customer profiles with engagement data (preview)

-Use data from Microsoft Office 365 to enrich your customer account profiles with engagement data.
+Use data from Microsoft Office 365 to enrich your customer account profiles with engagement insights.
 The engagement data consists of email and meeting activity aggregated to the account level.
 This enrichment is available in the following regions: UK, Europe, North America.

 ## Prerequisites

-To configure engagement data, the following prerequisites must be met:
+To configure engagement insights, the following prerequisites must be met:

 - You have an active Office 365 cloud license.
-- You have [unified customer profiles](customer-profiles.md) based on accounts.
+- You have [unified customer profiles](customer-profiles.md) based on B2B accounts and the instance must be CDS/Dataverse MDL (Managed Data Lake)-attached.
 - You have [administrator](permissions.md#administrator) permissions.
 - You have Office 365 tenant administrator permissions or can get consent to use aggregated Office data in CI from a Office 365 tenant administrator.